Namadgi/biometry-web-sdk/README.md

 # biometry-web-sdk

 ## Overview
-The `biometry-web-sdk` is a software development kit (SDK) designed to facilitate the integration of Biometry's API services.
+The **Biometry Web SDK** is a software development kit (SDK) designed to facilitate the integration of Biometry's API services.

 ## Features
-- Consent management (For storing facial and audio biometric data)
+- **Consent management**: Ask a permission to store their biometric data for authentication using Biometry.
-- Voice onboarding
+- **Voice onboarding**: Onboard voice for Voice Recognition.
-- Face onboarding
-- Face match
+- **Face onboarding**: Onboard face for face recognition.
+  - Includes a customizable **Face Onboarding UI Component** for streamlined user interactions.
+- **Face match**: Compares extracted image from user’s personal document with the frame from the `/process-video.`
-- Process video
+- **Process video**: Process the video through Biometry services to check liveness and authorize user.
+  - (UI Component for this feature coming soon)

 ## Installation
 ```bash